 Why is the project needed?

-The Australian energy landscape is transforming with an increased focus on renewable energy sources, such as wind and solar.
-At the same time, consumers are demanding lower power bills, without reducing reliability.
+The Australian energy landscape is transitioning to a greater mix of low-emission renewable energy sources, such as wind and solar.
+At the same time, consumers are demanding lower power bills and more secure and reliable service.

 What is happening now?

-The EIS for the NSW-Western Section has been completed and is available on the Department of Planning, Industry and Environment’s Major Projects Planning Portal.
-The Department accepted submissions regarding the EIS until 10 December.
-TransGrid is now preparing a response to submissions received.
+The EIS for the NSW-Western Section is complete and available on the Department of Planning, Industry and Environment’s Major Projects Planning Portal.
+TransGrid is working with the Department to provide any further information required.

 To support community engagement, TransGrid has developed a Community Guide to the EIS.

 TransGrid has lodged a Planning Application with Victoria’s Department of Environment, Land, Water and Planning (DELWP) regarding proposed works in EnergyConnect’s Victorian Section.
 The application will be on public display until 30 August.
 For more information view the Planning Application.

 Please see the 'Landholder and community engagement' section below to find out more about our ongoing community engagement activities.

 To see the latest project timeline, please see the 'Key dates' section below.